11/22/2025

 But the Crystal major problem is not its syntax or performance, but rather its ecosystem:

-Thus, while Crystal has a lot of potential, I abandoned it fairly quickly.
+Thus, while Crystal has a lot of potential, I abandoned it fairly quickly - but once it gets more mature and has a proper language server, I certainly will give it another chance.

 But Go's simplicity also meant that I stumbled upon the all and mighty: if err != nil pattern, which while being explicit and clear, felt a bit repetitive and verbose at times.